 The following is a topical summary of the rules and requirements for the Texas Moving Image Industry Incentive Program.
 Please click here to read the complete rules and requirements as promulgated in the Texas Administrative Code, which govern in the event of a conflict or ambiguity with the summary below.
 If you have any questions concerning the rules, please contact us.
 The Office of the Governor, Texas Film Commission, as a state agency, must comply with the Texas Public Information Act (the "Act").
 In the event that a public information request related to the applicant is submitted to the agency, the agency will (i) promptly notify the applicant of the request, (ii) take all appropriate actions with the Attorney General of Texas to prevent release of confidential information, including asserting exemptions under the Act, and (iii) provide the applicant with full information and opportunity to participate in such process.

-Qualifying projects are eligible to receive an incentive payment equal to 5% of eligible Texas spending.
+Qualifying projects are eligible to receive an incentive payment up to 10% of eligible Texas spending.

 - Minimum eligible Texas spending of $100,000.

 - At least 60% of shooting days must be completed in Texas.